Adriana Lima: Super Bowl ads

 Lima's 2008 solo Victoria's Secret's Super Bowl XLII ad was the single most-seen ad of the game, watched by 103.7 million viewers.

 In February 2012, Lima became the only celebrity to ever star in two Super Bowl commercials in one game.
 She starred in Super Bowl XLVI commercials for online flower service Teleflora and Kia Motors which were watched by more than 200 million viewers.
 Her Kia Motors Super Bowl commercial – promoting the new Kia Optima – sent sales to their highest mark since the design debuted.
 Sales were up 31% from January 2012 and 138.6% from February 2012.
 The commercial was also voted No.3 out of the 55 commercials on USA TODAY and Facebook's Super Bowl Ad Meter.
 A teaser of the commercial was released in movie theaters in January before the game.
 It is believed to be the first time a Super Bowl commercial premiered in movie theaters.

 Forbes named her Teleflora commercial as one of the best during Super Bowl XLVI, with the comment, "Teleflora ...
 Adriana Lima.
 'Nuff said".
 Among the many reviews of the commercial, The Huffington Post said: "One of the basic goals of any commercial is to capture the viewer's attention, and by this measure, Teleflora.com's ad featuring supermodel Adriana Lima was most definitely successful."
 ESPN.com noted: "This actually makes sense when you think about it: Launch your Valentine's Day campaign in the middle of the Super Bowl.
 That's actually what flower company Teleflora is doing on Sunday.
 Even smarter?
 Hire supermodel Adriana Lima to star in it."

 FIFA Women's World Cup

 In 2023, Lima was named by FIFA as a Global Fan Ambassador for that year's Women's World Cup, with the aim of "developing, promoting and participating in global initiatives."
 Lima's appointment was criticised as "tone deaf" by ex-Australia footballer and former FIFA Council member Moya Dodd, who described the supermodel's role as "baffling."

+Lima executive produced and appeared in the short documentary film FIFA: A Love Letter To Rwanda, which was directed by Craig Goodwill and follows the March 2023 FIFA congress in Kigali, Rwanda and had its world premiere at the Taormina Film Festival on 28 June 2023.

 Personal life

 From 2001 to 2003, Lima was in a relationship with American singer Lenny Kravitz.
 They moved in together and got engaged.
 Lima was featured on the music video for Kravitz's 2002 single, "Yesterday Is Gone (My Dear Kay)".

+From 2003 to 2006, she dated Prince Wenzeslaus of Liechtenstein.